Skip to content

 TikTok, Instagram Reels Short-phrase (2–4 words) VTT or SRT

-Music video lyrics / karaoke Word-level VTT with karaoke tags
+Music video lyrics / karaoke Word-level VTT or SRT with separate word cues

 Interactive podcast transcript Sentence-level VTT or JSON

-Search-within-audio (click to play) Word-level JSON (from API) or VTT with karaoke tags
+Search-within-audio (click to play) Word-level Provider JSON or timed word cues

 Video editor (Premiere, DaVinci) Sentence-level SRT (widest editor compatibility)